I grew up in Southern California. Received Bachelor of Arts degrees in English & Philosophy from the University of California, Irvine.

-I live a dual life – during the weekdays I earn a paycheck working in nonprofit communications.
+I live a dual life – during the weekdays I earn a paycheck as a corporate copywriter.
 Otherwise, I read fiction.
 I write fiction.
 I re-write fiction.

 My debut collection of short stories, Welcome, Anybody, was published in 2012 by Press 53 – a dream come true.
 I continue to write and publish stories and poetry while working on a few novels and screenplays.